-Trazodone was developed in the 1960s.
-The federal Food and Drug Administration (FDA) approved Trazodone for the treatment of depression in 1981.
-Some of the brand names for Trazodone are Oleptro, Desyrel and Desyrel Dividose.
-Often, a very important thing to know about a medication, like Trazodone, is experts don’t fully and completely understand how it works.
-They also seem divided about whether or not physicians should even prescribe it to their patients.
+The Food and Drug Administration (FDA) approved trazodone to treat depression in 1981.
+Some of the brand names for trazodone are Oleptro, Desyrel, and Desyrel Dividose.
+Often, an essential thing about medications, like trazodone, is that experts don’t fully understand how it works.

 The medication itself is taken orally and comes in the following dosages: